 Q: Is the Honors community for freshmen only?

-Q: Do I get a price discount if I choose to live in the Honors Community?
+Q: Do I get a price discount if I choose to live in the Honors Living Learning Community?

-A: No, we do not offer students discounts on housing.
+A: No, we do not offer discounts on housing.
 The primary benefits of the Honors floors are their unique community and atmosphere.
-All other aspects of the Honors Community operate in accordance with HFS policies and practices.
+All other aspects of the Honors LLC operate in accordance with HFS policies and practices.

-Q: What types of student activities can I expect in the Honors Community?
+Q: What types of student activities can I expect in the Honors Living Learning Community?

 Q: What other kinds of student activities and events are there for Honors students?

-Q: I'm interested in becoming a Resident Adviser - possibly for the Honors Community - what should I do?
+Q: I'm interested in becoming a Resident Adviser - possibly for the Honors LLC - what should I do?

-A: We're always looking for enthusiastic students to become leaders in the Honors Community and in the residence halls.
+A: We're always looking for enthusiastic students to become leaders in the Honors Living Learning Community and in the residence halls.
 In order to be a Resident Adviser, you must first successfully complete the RA application process administered by HFS.
-Applications are generally available in late November or December and due sometime in early January.
-You must indicate your interest and participation in Honors to HFS during the RA placement process.
-The Honors Program and HFS will work together to select the individuals that we think will fit best with our idea of floor and program community.
+Applications are generally available in early November and due in early January.
+Candidates who are interested in an LLC must then complete a Living Learning Community RA application, which is not accessible until a candidate has made it to the RA Class part of the selection process.
+The Honors Program and HFS will work together to select the individuals that we think will fit best with our idea of floor and Program community.

 Q: I still need more information - where should I go now?